CATHERINE BERGMANN, President

 BONNIE NORTH, Treasurer

 Bonnie has generously volunteered to serve as the Society’s new treasurer.
 Active in all things Bellows Falls, she currently serves on Rockingham Planning Committee and is President of Rockingham for Progress.
+Bonnie is also handling our membership data base and has done several graphic designs for our membership cards, letterheads, and just recently designed and worked with the Town to have signs placed directing people to the Riverfront Park, Hawks Eye View Overlook, Adams Grist Mill, and Labyrinth.
+The Society is very fortunate to have Bonnie’s many skills available to them.

 SPECIAL ASSISTANTS TO THE BOARD